Abdulrahman-Alkhalaileh/elevatus-react-task/README.md

 - ### components:
   - All the components which used in the pages files are included there and categorized, As well as the Navigation folder which contains the header and footer which used directly in the App.tsx file.

+- ### Loading:
+  - contains the skeletons of the components to load them when data is fetching.

 ## What I made in this project:

 - Created 2 pages: